- Specialty Peritoneal Mesothelioma

 Dr. Bhagwandin’s Current Work

-Like many surgical oncologists, Dr. Bhagwandin’s work involves a myriad of partnerships with other specialists and experts within the oncology program.
+Like many surgical oncologists, Dr. Bhagwandin’s work involves partnerships with other specialists and experts within the medical center’s oncology program.

 Dr. Bhagwandin’s Healing Philosophy

-Dr. Bhagwandin believes it’s imperative for a surgical oncologist to be informative and comforting to his patients, which is why he strives to be kind and nonjudgmental with every patient he works with.
-He considers this approach to be especially important the first time he meets a new patient after they have received their diagnosis.
+Dr. Bhagwandin believes that surgical oncologists should be informative and comforting to their patients, which is why he strives to be kind and nonjudgmental with every patient he treats.